junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean just can't stop staring.
 "I'm so sorry, Ellen, and Jo.
 And Ash."
 He can barely find his voice through the lump in his throat.
 "I never get a chance to tell you guys, those... things happened to you, I'm so sorry."

 "Hey, it's okay.
 At least we made it to the Heaven."
 Jo walks out of the kitchen, coming closer to him, smiling gently.
 Her translucent golden hair flows naturally as she moves, as if wind can still pass through the threads of hair.
-She wears a short top, showing some lean muscle under, young and cute just like the way she was before she died.
+She wears a short top, showing some lean muscle under, clean and complete, no sign of any wounds or cuts.
+She look just as young and energetic as she was before she died.

-Dean can't stop thinking about the Hellhound wounds on her belly the day she and Ellen were gone.
-The explosion starts replaying in his head.
+Dean can't stop thinking about those Hellhound wounds on her belly the day she and Ellen were gone.
+The explosion that consumed both of them in big fireballs replays in his head.
 He turns his gaze away, breathing shallow, trying desperately to hold his tears back.
 He can't bear looking at all those people they have lost all these years.
-Like he just said, before they left the bunker -- he had long lost count of how many they have lost, and he totally didn't expect to meet all of them all at once.
+Like he just said before they left the bunker -- he had long lost count of how many they have lost, and he totally didn't expect to meet all of them all at once.
 He doesn't know what to do, what to say -- he doesn't even dare looking at them for too long.

-They are ghosts because of one mistake or another they made; they died because of them; their souls fell from Heaven into Vail now, which, is because one thing led to another and they let Darkness out and infect angels, so at the end of the day, is also because of them.
+They are ghosts because of one mistake or another they made; they died because of them; their souls fell from Heaven into Vail now, which, is because one thing led to another and they let Darkness out and infected angels, so at the end of the day, is also because of them.
 Do they have to keep condemning everyone they knew from when they were alive, until long after they were dead?

 Dean puts a fist to his mouth, unconsciously starting to choke himself.
 Just so he can hold back all the thoughts and emotions.
 He's afraid he might burst into tears if he doesn't leave the room quickly.